VoltacceptYT/Ghostlight/README.md

-# Ghostlight by VoltaTECH
+# LoyalLight Database by VoltaTECH
 *A sleek, high-performance Destiny 2 Ghost Shell database powered by Next.js and the Bungie API.*

-Ghostlight is an open-source archive of Destiny 2 Ghost Shells—designed for collectors, developers, and lore enthusiasts.
+LoyalLight Database is an open-source archive of Destiny 2 Ghost Shells—designed for collectors, developers, and lore enthusiasts.
 Built by VoltaTECH, it offers fast, intuitive access to every shell in the game, with rich metadata, and a modern responsive UI.

 ## Features